On consecutive sums in permutations: Upper bound

 The rest of this section will be devoted to proving Proposition \ref{EXTup:prop:L(f)-bound}.
-Our first step in that direction is to show that the supremum $\sup_{g \in \cF} \Lambda(g)$ is realised by some $f \in \cFm$, where it is convenient to allow $g$ to range over the larger family $\cF$ to simplify perturbation arguments later.
+Our first step in that direction is to show that the supremum of $\Lambda(f)$ for ${f \in \cF}$ is realised by a function $f_{*}$ in $\cFm$.
+It is convenient to allow $f$ to range over the larger family $\cF$ to simplify perturbation arguments later on.